kinoshitayoshihiro/composer2/docs/tone.md

 Measure the average note velocity of a part and feed the value to ``ToneShaper.choose_preset`` together with an intensity label.
+Both values are combined to determine the preset.
 The returned preset is converted to a CC#31 event which should be inserted at the start of the part.

 ```python